harmdwtuks/COS730/README.md

 Setup SQL Server on the machine with a database user dedicated to only the CoachIt database that you need to create using the following script in this repository:

-COS730\DatabaseLayer\Database.sql updated with you environment details and updating the default user to be you.
+COS730\DatabaseLayer\Database.sql updated with your environment details and updating the default user to be you.

-Update the Web.config file of the database layer with the new database connection string (with the detials of the instance that you just created)
+Update the Web.config file of the database layer with the new database connection string (with the details of the instance that you just created)

 To gain access as the first user, open the application (interaction layer/front end) using a web-browser and performing a forgot password action to receive a link to reset your password.
-(The emails cridentials to sent the email will have to be specified in the UserManagerMS Web.Config file - defaults for the account has not been created yet.)
+(The email's cridentials used to send the email will have to be specified in the UserManagerMS Web.Config file - defaults for the account has not been created yet.)

-Now you re ready to log in for testing and setup to develop!
+Now you're ready to log in for testing and setup to develop!